Responsibility In Faith

 • clarify expectations

-• not make excuses
+• avoid making excuses

 • correct my mistakes